-The Orange Blossom Beekeepers Association (OBBA) is a collective of commercial and avocational beekeepers from across Central Florida.
+The Orange Blossom Beekeepers Association (OBBA) is a collective of backyard, side-liner, and commerical beekeepers in Central Florida.
 The club strives

-In addition, OBBA seeks to educate the public about the importance of bees and beekeeping.
+OBBA seeks to educate the public about the importance of bees and beekeeping.

 Throughout the year, OBBA conducts interactive workshops in its apiary and brings in expert speakers for monthly club meetings.
-Also, OBBA attends and hosts educational events throughout Central Florida.
+OBBA attends and hosts educational events throughout Central Florida.